librenms/librenms/doc/Installation/Installation-CentOS-7-Apache.md

-n> NOTE: These instructions assume you are the root user.
+> NOTE: These instructions assume you are the root user.
 If you are not, prepend `sudo` to the shell commands (the ones that aren't at `mysql>` prompts) or temporarily become a user with root privileges with `sudo -s` or `sudo -i`.

 ### DB Server ###